Swishhyy/Steel-Tools-and-Armor-Mod/README.md

 Netherite will also recieve buffs due to this new Resource being added and itll will be more complex to make netherite armor

-(this will be polished more so in the future as ive stated before this is a prototype as of now)

 ### Road Map
-Polish Textures/Models
-Adding a further processed armor thats stronger than netherite with more complex crafting

-### features that may come
-Maybe Add this mod into another mod to add more content?
-Adding in a power mechanic to further complex steel/netherite production